-- A. The medical effectiveness team will generally not have time to undertake as detailed a review of the methods and quality of individual studies as the authors of a meta-analysis can. - B. Some of the full-text articles retrieved may ultimately be excluded from the review if the medical effectiveness team, in consultation with the content expert, determines that the study is not relevant to the bill, is not generalizable to the population addressed by the bill, or has major methodological problems that affect the validity of its findings. - C. If the medical effectiveness team is analyzing a complex bill and has prepared a table to indicate relevant types of treatments, treatment modalities, uses of treatments, and/or populations, the team may group relevant abstracts into the categories in the table prior to reviewing the literature.
+- A. The medical effectiveness team will generally not have time to undertake as detailed a review of the methods and quality of individual studies as the authors of a meta-analysis can.
+For each full text article, at least one member of the team will review the article and in most cases, two team members will review the full text. - B. Some of the full-text articles retrieved may ultimately be excluded from the review if the medical effectiveness team, in consultation with the content expert, determines that the study is not relevant to the bill, is not generalizable to the population addressed by the bill, or has major methodological problems that affect the validity of its findings. - C. If the medical effectiveness team is analyzing a complex bill and has prepared a table to indicate relevant types of treatments, treatment modalities, uses of treatments, and/or populations, the team may group relevant abstracts into the categories in the table prior to reviewing the literature.
 This can be done in EndNote using the "Groups" function or in an Excel spreadsheet.
-In the case of AB 447 (2017), as demonstrated in the Table 1 above, there are six categories, one for each combination of three types of diabetes and two types of continuous glucose monitors.
+In the case of AB 447 (2017), as demonstrated in the Table 1 above, there are six categories, one for each combination of three types of diabetes and two types of continuous glucose monitors. - D. As indicated in Preparing to Conduct the Literature Search above, in the cases where (1) a bill may mandate coverage for an intervention that is "consistent with national guidelines", (2) a guideline is an obvious source of bill language, or (3) a guideline is specified in the bill, the medical effectiveness team will select studies for inclusion per CHBRP's hierarchy of evidence and also will assess relevant guidelines.